mmtk/mmtk-core/docs/tutorial/Tutorial.md

 *collector*: Finds and frees memory used by 'dead' objects.

 *dead*: An object that can no longer be accessed by any other object is dead.

+*GC work (unit), GC worker*: A worker that performs garbage collection operations using a single thread.

 *live*: An object that can still be accessed by other objects is live/alive.